andrewkingme/andrewkingme.github.io/_work/Synchronize-Revit-Key-Schedules.md

 * **Option 2: Use Dynamo and Python to synchronize changes from an Excel master.**

-  This post will demonstrate a method to synchronize a regularly changing key schedule across multiple Revit files using Dynamo, Python, and an Excel master.
+  This post will demonstrate a method to synchronize a regularly changing key schedule across multiple Revit files using Dynamo, Python, and Excel.

 ### Part 1: Add Matching Parameters to Excel and Revit